SlyDaw/CTF-Writeups-and-Blogs/_posts/2022-06-10-GettingStarted.md

 ## Post Exploitation - Finding the user.txt flag
 After gaining a foothold, we are asked to find and submit the contents of **user.txt** as a flag.

-Now that we have a meterpreter shell in the machine, lets type the following command to drop into a system command shell.
+Now that we have a meterpreter shell in the machine, let's type the following command to drop into a system command shell.

 `> shell`